dexX7/guarded-atomic-swaps/README.md

 ##### 2.2.
 Seller:

-A seller is a person who offers and wants to sells tokens for bitcoins, list offers or revoke offers.
+A seller is a person who offers and wants to sell tokens for bitcoins, list offers, modify offers or revoke offers.

 ##### 2.3.
 Oracle server: